SteveBarnett/Remixing/_thinking/the-bodhisattva-vow.md

 longerform: true
 ---

+## Gathered notes

+- Take a skilful approach: adopt things gradually.
+- The six perfections: giving; moral discipline; patience; effort; mental stabilisation; wisdom.
+- Restraint: abstaining from non-virtue.
+- Be tactful and sensitive.
+Have a flexible mind and flexible behaviour when helping others.
+Offer help that's relevant, in the right way, and that helps them feel at ease.
+Act in the way that will have the most positive effect.
+- Apologise and accept apologies freely.
+- Be generous.
+With help, with relief, with praise.

 ## Raw notes

 - The four doors of receiving downfalls: not knowing what the downfalls are; lack of respect for Buddha's instructions; strong delusions; non-conscientiousness.